lue-bird/elm-syntax-to-swift/README.md

         userId : { u | name : String, server : Domain } -> String
         ```
         In the non-allowed cases listed above, we assume that you intended to use a regular record type with only the extension fields which can lead to swift compile errors if you actually pass in additional fields.
--   elm-exploration/linear-algebra's `Vec2`, `Vec3`, `Vec4`, `Mat4` components have 64-bit precision but their swift counterparts only have 32
 -   dependencies cannot internally use the same module names as the transpiled project
 -   the resulting code might not be readable or even conventionally formatted and comments are not preserved
 -  on every web search you need to ignore -app -swiftui -ios -apple -xcode -taylor